Can't Cope, Won't Cope

 Can't Cope, Won't Cope is an Irish comedy-drama television series.
-It was created by Stefanie Preissner and produced for RTÉ2 in 2016.
+It was created by Stefanie Preissner and produced by Deadpan Pictures for RTÉ2 in 2016.
 Seána Kerslake played fund manager Aisling and Nika McGuigan played art student Danielle.
 They are twenty-something friends from Mallow, County Cork, who share a house in Dublin.
 The first season was picked up by BBC 3 in 2017 and Netflix in the US, UK and Republic of Ireland in 2018.
 A second series was commissioned in 2017 and broadcast in 2018.
 The series also featured Amy Huberman.
 In August 2018, writer Stefanie Preissner confirmed that a third series would not be made, thus ending the series.